-The HTA has given advice to the establishment with respect to temperature monitoring and documentation.
+One minor shortfall was found in relation to donor testing and information on the medical questionnaire.
+The HTA has given advice to the establishment with respect to documentation.

 The HTA has assessed the establishment as suitable to be licensed for the activities specified.